isographlabs/isograph/docs-website/docs/quickstart.md

     isoFetch<typeof HomeRouteEntrypoint>`
       Query.home_route
     `,
-    {}
+    {
+      /* query variables */
+    }
   );

   return read(queryReference)({
-    /* additional props */
+    /* additional runtime props */
   });
 }
 ```

-Now, if you navigate to your home screen, you should see "Hello " and your name!
+Now, if you navigate to your home screen, you should see "Hello" and your name!
+(You actually won't, because there is no GraphQL server running on port 4000.
+But, a future version of this quickstart will hit an API, like the Star Wars API, that is publicly available and free.)